JavierMonton/foo.bar.withgoogle/README.md

 I chose Python over Java because it is easier, it needs less boilerplate code to start coding, and it uses arbitrary precision for numbers, thing that it's really useful during these exercises.
-I would have chosen Scala if I could :cry:

 <details>
 <summary>Level 1</summary>